jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateBasics/task.md

 }
 ```

 The number of template parameters is not limited to one.
 If you need to use multiple types for the function arguments, you can apply several template parameters.
-This is an example function featuring two:
+Here is an example function featuring two:
 ```cpp
 template <typename T1, typename T2>
 T1 sum(T1 a, T2 b) {
     return a + b;
 }
 ```
-This function will work with any pair of types, as long as the first type supports the `+` operator and the second type can be cast to the first type.
+This function will work with any pair of types, as long as the first type supports the `+` operator and the second type can be cast to the first.
 Note that the return type of the function is `T1`, so the result of the sum will be of the same type as the first argument.

 Templates can also be used with classes.
-You can create a class template that can work with different types.
+You can create a class template to work with different types.
 The syntax is similar to the function template, but you need to specify the template parameters before the class name:
 ```cpp
 template <typename T, typename U>
 class Person {